 To set the maximum scan angle to ±12.5°, set the scaling factor to 0.8 V/° by placing a jumper across the pins as shown above.
 Similarly, the 0.5 V/° scaling factor is provided to allow the full scan angle to be achieved using small input signals.
 In this case, the input voltage should be limited to ±6.25 V max.

 External Enabling of the Driver Board

-enabling by placing a jumper across pins 2 and 3 of JP4.
+The drive electronics can be configured for external enabling by placing a jumper across pins 2 and 3 of JP4.